NCIEVS/nci-report-writer/docs/ReadMe.txt

 Use the following program to retrieve all report template available in the database:
 <report writer installation dir>\software\ncireportwriter\test\src\java\gov\nih\nci\evs\reportwriter\test\StandardReportTemplateExporter.java
+The command line parameter is the directory name where template files will be generated.
+For example:
+   java -Xmx1300m -classpath %CLASSPATH% -DLG_CONFIG_FILE="C:\LexEVS6.3.0.RC1\resources\config\lbconfig.props" gov.nih.nci.evs.reportwriter.test.StandardReportTemplateExporter templates_dir

+NOTE: Change "C:\LexEVS6.3.0.RC1\resources\config\lbconfig.props" above to fit your LexEVS environment,
+      if you are running using LexEVS local runtime; i'e', local mode.

 Then use the following program:
 <report writer installation dir>\software\ncireportwriter\test\src\java\gov\nih\nci\evs\reportwriter\test\StandaloneReportGenerator.java
-to generate a new report in HTML, Excel, and ASCII formats.
+to generate new reports in HTML, Excel, and ASCII formats for eacj report template.

 The structure of the folder where these two programs will be running is the following:
 <Root Folder>